 Needed Liquidity Boost for Real Estate Industry (REIT)

-The greatest benefit for Real Estate industry as a whole will be that of fast and easy liquidation of investments in the real estate market unlike the traditional way of disposing of real estate which is very opaque and fraught with risks of frauds, cheating and legal disputes emanating from property records.
-The assets under REIT corpus are rent bearing assets where an established name that has gone through due diligence from multiple bodies including SEBI, so property records will be transparent and it will boost Real Estate industry sentiment.
+The greatest benefit for the Real Estate industry as a whole will be that of fast and easy liquidation of investments in the real estate market, unlike the traditional way of disposing of real estate which is very opaque and fraught with risks of fraud, cheating, and legal disputes emanating from property records.
+The assets under REIT corpus are rent-bearing assets where an established name has gone through due diligence from multiple bodies including SEBI, so property records will be transparent and it will boost Real Estate industry sentiment.
 India’s real estate has endured a lot in recent years.
-Despite the high credit growth environment and factors like Demonetisation, Global Recession and rapidly evolving GST structure, Real estate has held forth as a preferred asset class for Indians.
-This is a much welcomed move and will give real estate industry a much needed boost.
-Given the prevalent situation of funding crunch, launch of first REIT offering in India is very well-timed for real estate developers who want to unlock much needed capital to fund further projects or to pare down their debt.
-It will also greatly reduce a great deal of pressure on the NPA saddled banking industry.
-It will ensure more liquidity for Banks to lend to end users and customers instead of relying on much riskier way of lending through Loan Against Property (LAP) and Lease Renting Discounting (LRD).
+Despite the high credit growth environment and factors like Demonetisation, Global Recession, and rapidly evolving GST structure, Real estate has held forth as a preferred asset class for Indians.
+This is a much-welcomed move and will give the real estate industry a much-needed boost.
+Given the prevalent situation of funding crunch, the launch of the first REIT offering in India is very well-timed for real estate developers who want to unlock much-needed capital to fund further projects or to pare down their debt.
+It will also greatly reduce a great deal of pressure on the NPA-saddled banking industry.
+It will ensure more liquidity for Banks to lend to end users and customers instead of relying on a much riskier way of lending through Loan Against Property (LAP) and Lease Renting Discounting (LRD).